-(m) Non-commercial scientific institution means an organization that is not operated on a commercial basis, as that term is defined in paragraph (k) of this section, and which is operated solely for the purpose of conducting scientific research the results of which are not intended to promote any particular product or industry.

-(n) Representative of the news media means a person actively gathering news for an entity that is organized and operated to publish or broadcast news to the public.
+- vocational education, which operates a program or programs of scholarly research. - (m) Non-commercial scientific institution means an organization that is not operated on a commercial basis, as that term is defined in paragraph (k) of this section, and which is operated solely for the purpose of conducting scientific research the results of which are not intended to promote any particular product or industry. - (n) Representative of the news media means a person actively gathering news for an entity that is organized and operated to publish or broadcast news to the public.
 The term news means information that is about current events or that would be of current interest to the public.
 Examples of news media entities include, but are not limited to, television or radio stations broadcasting to the public at large, and publishers of periodicals (but only in those instances when they can qualify as disseminators of news, as defined in this paragraph) who make their products available for purchase or subscription by the general public.
 A freelance journalist may be regarded as working for a news organization and therefore considered a representative of the news media if that person can demonstrate a solid basis for expecting publication by that news organization, even though that person is not actually employed by that organization.
 The best means by which a freelance journalist can demonstrate a solid basis for expecting publication by a news organization is by having a publication contract with that news organization.
-When no such contract is present, the Commission will look to the freelance journalist's past publication record in making this determination.
+When no such contract is present, the Commission will look to the freelance journalist's past publication record in making this determination. - (o) Record and any other term used in this part in reference to information includes any information that would be a Commission record subject to the requirements of this part when maintained by the Commission in any format, including an electronic format.

 [44 FR 33368, June 8, 1979, as amended at 45 FR 31291, May 13, 1980; 52 FR 39212, Oct.
-21, 1987]
+21, 1987; 65 FR 9206, Feb.
+24, 2000]